aiidateam/aiida-website/docs/news/posts/2024-12-03-coding-week.md

 - And, lastly, a bug with the namespace input reported by a Siesta user was fixed ([PR #350](https://github.com/aiidateam/aiida-workgraph/pull/350))

-You can keep updated with the developments towards the v0.5 release through [this GitHub project](https://github.com/orgs/aiidateam/projects/10).
+You can keep updated with the developments towards the stable v0.5 release through [this GitHub project](https://github.com/orgs/aiidateam/projects/10).